 RSA wrote the PKCS #1 specifications which detail RSA Public Key Cryptography.
 In the specifications are padding algorithms for encryption and signatures.
-The standard includes "v1.5" and "v2.0" algorithms.
-To simplify matters a little the v2.0 encryption and signature padding algorithms are called OAEP and PSS respectively.
+The standard includes the "v2.1" algorithms.
+To simplify matters a little the v2.1 encryption and signature padding algorithms are called OAEP and PSS respectively.